pyparul/IITM-CapstoneProject/README.md

-📊 My IITM BDM Capstone Project: Revitalizing Revenue:  Data-Driven Strategies for stable growth in a Small-Town Stationery Business. 📚
+📊 **My IITM BDM Capstone Project:-**

+📚Revitalizing Revenue: Data-Driven Strategies for stable growth in a Small-Town Stationery Business.

 Dive into my data-driven journey where I collected, cleaned, and preprocessed primary data from a local stationary store.